fumbl3b/terminal-site/README.md

 - Click "$ just-show-me-everything" at the bottom of the page
 - View all portfolio sections at once in a clean layout
 - Return to the terminal interface with a single click

+## 💻 Code Typing Effect

+Educational feature to see how React components are built:
+- Every component command shows its source code being typed in real-time
+- Watch the code type out line by line in the terminal
+- Component automatically renders after the code is fully typed
+- Simulates the coding experience for visitors
+- Great for demonstrating React component structure to technical visitors

 ## 🛠️ Tech Stack